Tax Incentive Program Description

 - The term of the tax exemption will commence in the year following the year in which a final occupancy permit is issued for the residential portion of the building.
 (This is due to provincial legislation governing the B.C.
 Assessment Authority, the agency responsible for implementing the exemption).

-The City of Victoria and the Victoria Civic Heritage Trust reserve the right to decline approval of applications not in keeping with program guidelines.
+The City of Victoria and the Victoria Civic Heritage Trust reserve the right to decline approval of applications not in keeping with program information.

 Based on seismic costs